softwaremill/ox/doc/retries.md

 ### API shorthands

-When you don't need to customize the result policy (i.e. use the default one), you can use one of the following shorthands to define a retry config with a given schedule (note that the parameters are the same as when manually creating the respective `Schedule`):
+When you don't need to customize the result policy (i.e. use the default one) or use complex schedules, you can use one of the following shorthands to define a retry config with a given schedule:

 - `RetryConfig.immediate(maxRetries: Int)`,
 - `RetryConfig.immediateForever`,